MPOcanes/MPO624-2018/INSTALL_JUPYTER_UNIDATA.md

       - **Windows users with little Command Prompt skill:** _I recommend Anaconda, which has a **"Navigator"** GUI_ for setting up environments and launching jupyter.
 I just don't know enough about Windows to help you with the challenges of the PC miniconda approach.

    2. **Download** Unidata's great workshop materials with a few of my touches, from https://github.com/brianmapes/unidata-python-workshop onto your local machine.
 To do this, hit the big green **Clone or Download** button and the **Download ZIP**.
+(Or if you know what it means in GitHub, and think you will want to contribute back some improvements you make, you can **Fork** it.)

       - unzip it into a meaningfully named directory.
 You may want to rename the folder to something shorter than unidata-python-workshop-master.
 My own path for it is _(home)/Jupyter/unidata-python-workshop_.